facekapow/mini-utils/README.md

   * guid() - String - Generate a GUID (well, a pseudo-GUID).
   * EventEmitter() - Class - Minimal implementation of Node's `EventEmitter`.

+## WebWorker-Only Utils:
+  * self Extensions:
+    * emit(String/data[, ...data]) - this - If the first parameter is not a string, it acts like `postMessage`.
+Otherwise, it emits the event specified in the first parameter, and optionally passes the rest of the arguments as extra data.
+    * on(String, Function) - this - Can act like `onmessage` when given 'message' as the event.
+When the event specified in the first parameter is fired, the callback in the second parameter is called.
+    * once(String, Function) - this - Can act like `onmessage` when given 'message' as the event (except only fires once).
+When the event specified in the first parameter is fired, the callback in the second parameter is called.
+After the callback is done, it is removed from the listeners for that event.

 ## Browser-Only Utils:
+  * Worker Extensions:
+    * emit(String/data[, ...data]) - this - If the first parameter is not a string, it acts like `postMessage`.
+Otherwise, it emits the event specified in the first parameter, and optionally passes the rest of the arguments as extra data.
+    * on(String, Function) - this - Can act like `onmessage` when given 'message' as the event.
+When the event specified in the first parameter is fired, the callback in the second parameter is called.
+    * once(String, Function) - this - Can act like `onmessage` when given 'message' as the event (except only fires once).
+When the event specified in the first parameter is fired, the callback in the second parameter is called.
+After the callback is done, it is removed from the listeners for that event.
   * Document/HTMLDocument Extensions:
     * on(String, Function) - this - When the event specified in the first parameter is fired, the callback in the second parameter is called.
+    * once(String, Function) - this - When the event specified in the first parameter is fired, the callback in the second parameter is called.
+After the callback is done, it is removed from the listeners for that event.
     * ready(Function) - this - When the document is ready, the callback function is called.
     * get(String) - HTMLElement - Get an element based on a query string (only accepts '#id', '.class', or 'tagName').
     * create(String[, Object]) - HTMLElement - Create an element from a tag, and optionally initialize it with properties from the second argument.
   * HTMLElement Extensions:
     * on(String, Function) - this - When the event specified in the first parameter is fired, the callback in the second parameter is called.
+    * once(String, Function) - this - When the event specified in the first parameter is fired, the callback in the second parameter is called.
+After the callback is done, it is removed from the listeners for that event.
     * remove() - this - Remove the current element.
     * text([String]) - String/this - If given no parameters, returns the element's text.
 If given the first parameter, replaces the element's text with the new text.
     * hasMultipleOfClass(String) - Boolean - Check if the element has multiple occurrences of a class.